I have been meaning to write this for a while. This week I had a couple of conversations with people which finally gave me the impetus to write it

 I haven’t got a magic bullet answer to this, but I found that writing down what I do when I support people helped me realise that I do A LOT, including things that I didn’t even realised I did, because when you’re good at something, you just do it and find it easy and don’t tend to even realise that it’s a skill and you are doing it, and doing it well at that.

 I also found asking for feedback from clients went a long way to help me realise the value of what I do.
 I keep a file in which I copy and paste ALL the positive feedback I get from clients (and yes I ask for feedback and testimonials because most of the time I wouldn’t get it otherwise).
-Reading the file really lifts me up when I’m low or doubting myself!
+Reading the file really lifts me up when I’m low or doubting myself.

 Finally, comparing your prices to local practitioners offering similar services (say, bodyworkers like massage therapists or osteopaths), also goes a long way in realising that many of us do not charge enough money for what we do.